Have you always dreamt of running your business in Canada?

 - Submit: ensure all your documents are in order, dated, and signed and that your fee receipt is included.
 Mark the outside of the envelope with ‘Start-up Visa’ and mail it to the appropriate address.

-Who is most likely accepted for a Canadian Start-up Visa?
+Who is most likely to be granted Canada’s Investment Visa?

 When the program was started in 2016, the approval rate for applicants applying through the Start-up Visa program was 100%.
 Over the years, the committee of approval has seen withdrawals, changes in economies, and inadequate applications.
 In 2019, the approval rate was 81%.